 The Center of Excellence’s mission is broad and includes mandates to improve women’s health across a lifespan ranging from reproductive and gynecologic issues to chronic diseases of aging.
 Of particular interest will be to study conditions where there are significant biological differences between the sexes in rates of susceptibility, symptoms and response to treatment.

 History: In 1971, the community of Rancho Bernardo was less than a decade old, had about 10,000 residents and 6,629 were older than 30 years of age and agreed to participate in a project named the Rancho Bernardo Heart and Chronic Disease Study.
 More than 40 years later, there are about 1,800 participants who continue to be followed by annual mailed questionnaires.

 Ruth Heifetz, MD

-Ruth M. Heifetz is a Senior Lecturer at in the Division of Epidemiology in the Department of Family and Preventive Medicine.
+Ruth M. Heifetz is a Senior Lecturer at in the Division of Epidemiology in the Department of Family Medicine and Public Health.
 In addition to teaching at UCSD's School of Medicine, she is a founding member of Environmental Health Coalition.
 Besides being a physician, she is a humanitarian.
 Ruth was inducted into the San Diego County’s Hall of Fame of the Women’s History Museum in 2005 as a trailblazer for occupational health and environmental justice.
 For more than 30 years, she has fought for the health of families exposed to toxic materials in their communities and workplaces.
 Preventing harm has always been her priority, from promoting pesticide reduction policies to fighting for the cleanup of San Diego Bay to educating women about the impacts of toxic chemicals.